-A first degree at first class or upper second class honours, or study of or qualifications of a masters degree at merit or distinction, in a relevant discipline (which may be law; criminology; socio-legal studies; health care ethics and law; bioethics).
+1. A first degree at first class or upper second class honours in a relevant discipline (which may be law; criminology; socio-legal studies; health care ethics and law; bioethics).

-The applicant must have studied the particular area of law which he/she is applying to teach, and has attained a First class Honours degree or a 2.1 in that same subject
+The applicant must normally have studied the particular subject which he/she is applying to teach, and have attained a First class or a 2.1 mark in that same subject